Nathaniel Wolfson

 Wolfson teaches undergraduate courses on Brazilian culture and graduate courses on Brazil and Latin America.
 His teaching incorporates a wide range of materials and voices from canonical literature to popular culture.

 Wolfson also recently contributed to a special volume on cybernetics in the journal AI & Society (2022).
-In “After the ‘new aesthetic’: a short history of the cybernetic turn in Brazil,” he focuses on the intellectual exchange between the poet and literary critic Haroldo de Campos and German philosopher Max Bense to tell a little-known history of cybernetic theory wedded to aesthetic practice, demonstrating the role that Brazilian critics, writers, and artists played in mediating and deviating from some of the major tenets of first-order cybernetics.
+In “After the ‘new aesthetic’: a short history of the cybernetic turn in Brazil,” he focuses on the intellectual exchange between the poet and literary critic Haroldo de Campos and German philosopher Max Bense to tell a little-known history of cybernetic theory wedded to aesthetic practice, demonstrating the role that Brazilian critics, writers, and artists played in critiquing some of the major trends of cybernetics.

 Wolfson is the editor of a special issue on the “Legacies of Concrete Aesthetics” in the Journal of Lusophone Studies (2020).
 He has written for the contemporary art magazine Flash Art International.